 - A cyber-attack to paralyze the missile and nuclear weapon system of North Korea.
 Like Stuxnet did to Iran:

 - Cyber-attacks are best to measure to delay or disrupt but fail on a long-term basis.

 - North Korea has maintained a closed network and it’s very hard to judge how much damage cyber-attack can do.
 A mediocre success by cyber-attack would only make North Korea’s preparedness more robust.

 - Conciliation based on the initiative of South Korea:

 - This seems the best option available.
-To start it, we can resume the Six-party Meet that has remained in suspension since 2009.
-Also, US need to take a bigger step and remove THAAD so that such talks can begin again.
+To start, we can resume the Six-party Meet that has remained in suspension since 2009.
+Also, the US needs to take a bigger step and remove THAAD so that such talks can begin again.

 Conclusion: Don’t neglect the China factor

-In his book “Art of War”, Sun Tzu calls for war where there should be a diversion of enemy’s strength without directly indulging with the opponent.
-North Korea is the point of diversion of strength, the US the opponent and China the strategist.
-The continued support to the North Korea by China, directly as well as clandestinely vindicates this policy.
+In his book “Art of War”, Sun Tzu calls for war where there should be a diversion of the enemy’s strength without directly indulging with the opponent.
+North Korea is the point of diversion of strength, the US the opponent, and China the strategist.
+The continued support of North Korea by China, directly as well as clandestinely vindicates this policy.

-Any solution to Korean Conflict would be either short lived or highly destructive if China doesn’t support it.
-Korean crisis is the litmus test of realpolitik and use of force only shows a lack of wits.
+Any solution to the Korean Conflict would be either short-lived or highly destructive if China doesn’t support it.
+The Korean crisis is the litmus test of realpolitik and the use of force only shows a lack of wits.
 In an ideal world, we could call for a concerted effort by all to bring peace.
 But pragmatism calls for the wait and watch, as for now, peace is not beneficial for the one capable of bringing peace.

 Article by: Alok Singh